 Classes and coursework

-If the survivor and accused share a class, the survivor may be able to change sections.
+If the survivor and accused share a class, the survivor may be able to change sections or drop the class, even after the deadline.
 If this is not possible, the student services office can work with faculty to try to find an accommodation that will minimize the academic impact on the survivor.

 The Office of Student Life may be able to help arrange additional tutoring and other academic support and can alert faculty that a survivor may be experiencing difficulty.